 I simply focused on whole-foods nutrition and some simple thyroid-friendly lifestyle modifications.
 I am thankfully now in remission from Hashimoto’s and, motivated by the mantra “We teach what we most need to learn,” I’ve changed the focus of my health-coaching business in hopes that those who have thyroid issues can benefit from my research.

 The thyroid is hailed as “the master gland” of our complex and interdependent endocrine system.
 Put another way, it’s the spoon that stirs our hormonal soup.
 It produces several hormones that transport energy into every cell in the body and are vital for feeling happy, warm and lithe.
-The gland also acts as the boss of our metabolism.
+The thyroid gland also acts as the boss of our metabolism.
 Which is why symptoms of hypothyroidism include weight gain and fatigue — as well as constipation, depression, low body temperature, sleep disturbances, difficulty concentrating, edema (fluid retention), hair loss, infertility, joint aches and light sensitivity.

 In part because these symptoms are so common, the thyroid is too often the last place medical practitioners look for a problem.
 When doctors do choose to run labs, they routinely operate under the misguided conviction that hypothyroidism can be diagnosed via a single blood test of thyroid stimulating hormone (TSH), which ultimately reveals little about overall thyroid function.
 And even when a TSH test is relevant, the interpretation of the results is often incorrect.